alertbox/todomvc-cucumber-protractor/README.md

 ### Available `yarn` scripts

-- `yarn install` - install all project dependencies only.
+- `install` - install all project dependencies only.
-- `yarn test` - run all the tests fast in headless mode, and external tests.
+- `test` - run all the tests fast in headless mode, and external tests.
-- `yarn run clean:install` - remove temp data, cache, and install everything as needed, then run the webdriver-manager for you.
+- `reset` - remove temp data, cache, and install everything as needed, then run the webdriver-manager for you.
-- `yarn run clean` - remove temp data, node modules, and clear cache only.
-- `yarn prepare` - update and run webdriver-manager for you.
+- `prepare` - update and run webdriver-manager for you.
-- `yarn run test:fast` - run all the tests fast in headless mode.
+- `test:fast` - run all the tests fast in headless mode.
-- `yarn run test:slow` - run all the tests in slow-mo mode.
+- `test:slow` - run all the tests in slow-mo mode.
-- `yarn run vet:quiet` - check for code violations.
+- `lint` - check for code violations.

 ### File structure of starter kit
 ```sh